Where to find Luxembourg's best food trucks

 Street food and food truck festivals

-You can sample truck food at many festivals and events, including the Eat It Festival at Rotondes in April, and this year's Foodtruck and Music Festival on 15-17 July 2022 at Boevange-sur-Attert.
+You can sample truck food at many festivals and events, including the Eat It Festival at Rotondes in April, and this year's Foodtruck and Music Festival on in July at Boevange-sur-Attert.
 There is a food village with many trucks, and several DJs providing the sounds, plus a kids corner with a bouncy castle and games.

 In the meantime, here's a list of food trucks, what they offer, and where you can find them.

 Felix and Pol can be found serving up 100% beef patties at various locations in Luxembourg, including their new restaurant in Saeul, as well as three food trucks.
 In addition to the traditional burger, you can try out Black Angus steak or vegan and veggie varieties, with extra toppings including guacamole, chilli or a fried egg.

 There's also a student menu for €5 including a burger, fries, and a drink.
 You'll find them daily at 120 route d'Arlon in Strassen from 11.30 to 22.00, and also daily at the airport (4 rue de Treves) from 11.30 to 18.00.
 A third truck is at Bourmicht Garnich on Monday 11.30 to 13.30, and again 17.30 to 20.30.
 On Tuesday it visits Cloche d'Or 11.30 to 13.30, and Mamer Lycee 18.00 to 21.00, on Wednesday you'll find it at Kirchberg Auchun from 11.30 to 15.00.
 On Thursday it's at Accelor Mittal Esch 11.30 to 13.30, and Bettembourg 18.00 to 21.00.
 It finishes at Bertrange from 18.00 to 21.00 on Friday.
 You can find exact addresses at these locations here.

 Celtic fish & chips